Table of Contents

 - If you have resolved the issue directly with the cardholder, provide proof, such as written correspondence, that proves they no longer wish to dispute the charge.

-It is important for merchant to develop a reliable and consistent process for fulfilment and delivery, and to provide accessible customer service that makes it easy for cardholders to report any issues and receive an immediate remedy, whether that might be a refund or a replacement product.
+Merchants can prevent code 13.1 chargebacks by developing a reliable process for fulfillment and delivery and providing accessible customer service that makes it easy for cardholders to report any issues and receive an immediate remedy, whether that means a refund or a replacement product.

 The easier it is for customers to work out their problems directly with the merchant, the less chance they’ll take their complaint to their issuer instead.